Student Awards

 • Awardee will attend at least 3 presentations or events sponsored by Division 45.

 • Awardee will write a synopsis (1 page) of the presentation/events and why the Division 45 travel scholarship was beneficial.
-This synopsis will be featured in the Division 45 FOCUS newsletter.

 • Awardee will attend the Division 45 student social and receive recognition at the event.